Frederick Charles Wood

-Frederick Charles Wood (1911 – March 21, 1963) was an American serial killer who killed five people across New York from 1926 to 1960, beginning at the age of 14.
-A habitual criminal who expressed no remorse for his crimes, Wood was sentenced to death and subsequently executed at Sing Sing Prison for his two final murders.
-He was the penultimate convict to be executed in New York prior to the de-facto abolition of capital punishment in the state.
+Frederick Charles Wood (October 10, 1911 – March 21, 1963) was an American serial killer who killed five people across New York from 1926 to 1960, beginning at the age of 14.
+A habitual criminal who expressed no remorse for his crimes, Wood was sentenced to death and executed at Sing Sing Prison for his two final murders.
+He was the penultimate convict to be executed in New York, prior to the de facto abolition of capital punishment in the state.

 Early life and first crimes

 Frederick Charles Wood was born in 1911, into a middle-class working family from Elmira, New York.
 While not much is known about his early childhood, Wood began engaging in petty crimes as he entered adolescence, but avoided repercussions for most of it.
-Later on in life, Wood claimed that he committed his first murder in 1926, aged 14, by poisoning his 16-year-old girlfriend Cynthia Longo in Hornell.
-Suspecting that she was dating another boy, he had bought three cream puffs and laced them with arsenic, which he gave to Longo and two other friends.
-While the other two survived, she did not, but the coroner erroneously diagnosed her cause of death as "dilation of the heart caused by excessive vomiting", additionally listing her as 22 years old.
+Later on in life, Wood claimed that he committed his first murder in 1926, aged 14, by poisoning his 20-year-old girlfriend Cynthia Mary Longo in Hornell.

+Suspecting that she was dating another boy, he bought three cream puffs and laced them with arsenic, which he gave to Longo and two other friends.
+While the other two survived, she did not.
+The coroner erroneously diagnosed her cause of death as "dilation of the heart caused by excessive vomiting", listing her as 22 years old.

 After completing his first year of high school, Wood quit his studies, causing conflict with his father, who sent him away to be examined at the Binghamton State Hospital.
 During the two months he spent there, psychiatrists deduced that the teenager had an "about average" IQ of 99.
 After his discharge, Wood was convicted of grand larceny and given a 10-year suspended sentence for automobile theft.

 In an effort to straighten him out, his father then sent him to a private school in Dobbs Ferry, where Frederick remained for a year and a half.
-He was released after becoming of age, and that same year, he broke the conditions of his sentence after holding up a man for 25 cents and was sent to the Elmira Reformatory (now Elmira Correctional Facility), where he remained until he was paroled in April 1931.
-However, Wood was returned there the following year for public intoxication and harassing women.
-In 1932, he was temporarily transferred to the Dannemora State Hospital for the Criminally Insane, but sent back to Elmira just a few months later and was eventually paroled in November.
+He was released after becoming of age.
+That same year, he broke the conditions of his sentence after holding up a man for 25 cents and was sent to the Elmira Reformatory, now Elmira Correctional Facility, where he remained until he was paroled in April 1931.

+Wood was returned there the following year for public intoxication and harassing women.
+In 1932, he was temporarily transferred to the Dannemora State Hospital for the Criminally Insane, but sent back to Elmira just a few months later.
+In November 1932, he was paroled.